Koed00/django-q/docs/tasks.rst

    :type func: str or object
    :param hook: Optional function to call after execution
    :type hook: str or object
+   :param bool sync: If set to True, async will simulate a task execution
    :param redis: Optional redis connection
    :param kwargs: Keyword arguments for the task function
    :returns: The uuid of the task